 This number is one of a range of numbers assigned to an enterprise or wholesale customer.

-The signing service provider has ascertained that the customer is authorized to use a number (e.g. by business agreement or evidence the customer has access to use the number).
+The signing service provider has ascertained that the customer is authorized to use a number (e.g., by business agreement or evidence the customer has access to use the number).
 This includes numbers assigned by another service provider.

 The number is not permanently assigned to an individual customer but the signing provider can track the use of the number by a customer for certain calls or during a certain timeframe.

-Note: ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a number” but the service provider’s reputation in various data analytics may be directly dependent on how rigorous they have been.
+Note: ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a telephone number” but the service provider’s reputation may be directly dependent on how rigorous they have been.

 B. Partial Attestation: The signing provider: